 1Password doesn’t have as many features.
 The focus is on making the best password manager possible, instead of adding extras such as a VPN.
 We like that Dashlane is branching out, but we can also appreciate 1Password’s “go deep” mentality.

-It supports auto-fill on your desktop and iOS device.
+It supports auto-fill on your desktop and mobile device.
 Just because a password manager has a mobile application, though, that doesn’t mean it comes with the same functionality as the desktop equivalent.
 Such is the case with LastPass, which doesn’t support auto-fill on mobile devices (read our LastPass review).

 Every plan comes with encrypted document storage, too.
 Business plans and below come with 1GB per user and plans above that come with 5GB per user.
 That isn’t a lot, though, so we recommend you check out our best cloud storage providers and shop for this service a la carte.